kids encyclopedia robot

 .....

-In addition to her own publications, her work has also been published in the literary anthology Manitowapow: Aboriginal Writings from the Land of Water.
+Her work was published in the literary anthology Manitowapow: Aboriginal Writings from the Land of Water.

 Accolades

-In 2013, vermette won the Governor General's Literary Award for poetry, for her collection North End Love Songs, an accolade she dubbed a "goal" for poetry, as well as being "completely unexpected".
-In an interview with CBC Radio, vermette discussed having considered not accepting the award, as a means of protesting the Canadian government’s treatment of the many missing and murdered Aboriginal women at the time, and disagreeing with the government’s policies in general.
-After consideration, Vermette decided to accept the award because the people who voted for North End Love Songs were a collection of her literary peers, making it a reflection of the Canadian poetry community, rather than the Canadian government.
+In 2013, vermette won the Governor General's Literary Award for poetry, for her collection North End Love Songs, vermette considered not accepting the award, as a means of protesting the Canadian government’s treatment of Missing and Murdered Indigenous Women and the government’s policies in general. vermette decided to accept the award because the people who voted for North End Love Songs were a collection of her literary peers, making it a reflection of the Canadian poetry community, rather than the Canadian government.

 In 2017, vermette won the Amazon.ca First Novel Award for The Break.
 Its French translation, Ligne brisée, was defended by Naomi Fontaine in the 2018 edition of Le Combat des livres, where it won the competition.